Stanford Swim Camp

-Located between San Francisco and San Jose in the heart of Silicon Valley on the beautiful Stanford University campus, the Stanford Swim Camps directed by Greg Meehan and Ted Knapp are designed to help competitive swimmers from around the world improve their stroke technique.
+Located between San Francisco and San Jose, in the heart of Silicon Valley, the 2019 Stanford Swim Camps are directed by Head Coaches Greg Meehan and Ted Knapp and are designed to help competitive swimmers from around the world improve their stroke technique.

-Campers receive concentrated instruction on all four strokes along with starts and turns at Stanford's Avery Aquatics Center.
-Upon your arrival, campers are placed in groups with other swimmers that have similar abilities and goals.
-Our camp staff will do their best to accommodate your needs, keeping in consideration your experience and desire to improve.
+Campers receive concentrated instruction on all four strokes along with starts and turns at Stanford's Avery Aquatics Center located on the beautiful Stanford University campus.
+Upon arrival, campers are placed in groups with other swimmers that have similar abilities and goals.
+Our camp staff does their best to accommodate your needs, keeping in consideration your experience and desire to improve.